-When the requiring organization no longer needs a leased facility, it must submit a Form 7437, Facilities Services Request, to notify the responsible service organization.
-Available options may involve termination of the existing lease, sale of the leasehold interest, renewal of the lease, or outleasing of the space.
-The Facilities Services Request must be submitted in a timely manner to allow action by the responsible service organization in accordance with provisions of the lease.
+When the requiring organization no longer needs a leased facility, it must notify its CRM.
+Available options may involve termination of the existing lease, assignment of the leasehold interest, or if other options are not available subleasing of the space.
+The request must be submitted in a timely manner to allow action by the responsible service organization in accordance with the provisions of the lease.

-514.13 By Lessor
+514.13 By Landlord

-Postmasters must immediately forward to the responsible service organization any notification received from a lessor that purports to terminate or cancel a lease on a leased building.
+Postmasters must immediately forward to the CRM any notification received from a landlord that purports to terminate or cancel a lease on a leased building.